With more than a billion websites across the World Wide Web, it’s not hard to understand that it’s tough to stand out among them.

 6. Consider Visual Content

-This also helps if headline writing isn’t your craft; a good visual typically attracts readers, and it’s easier for the eyes to understand and retain visuals than it is written word.
+This also helps if headline writing isn’t your craft; a good visual typically attracts readers, and it’s easier for the eyes to understand and retain visuals than written words.

 Know what works best for your content and your audience.